Compared to 1996 the company’s net sales decreased by 28% and even more compared to just a couple of years before.

 In February 1997, the Company acquired NeXT.
 NeXT developed, marketed and supported software that enables customers to implement business applications on the Internet/World Wide Web, intranets and enterprise-wide client/server networks.
 The acquisition was accounted for as a purchase and, accordingly, the operating results pertaining to NeXT subsequent to the date of acquisition have been included in the Company’s consolidated operating results.
 The total purchase price, including the fair value of the net liabilities assumed, was $427 million of which $375 million was allocated to purchased in-process research and development and $52 million was allocated to goodwill and other intangible assets.
 The purchased in-process research and development was charged to operations upon acquisition, and the goodwill and other tangible assets are being amortized on a straight-line basis over two years.

-Looking back at theinvestment in NeXT and given its financial distress, it’s easy to understand that it wasn’t an easy choice.
-What made go for it?
+Looking back at the financial distress, it’s easy to understand that it wasn’t an easy choice.
+What made go for it?investment in NeXT and given its

 When Steve Jobs left in 1985, it wasn’t in good terms.
 As soon as Steve Jobs left the company, he also announced he was going to start a new company, which would become NeXT.